slowernews/wisdom-tldr/README.md

 > *'Whenever you find yourself on the defensive and in trouble, the greatest danger is the impulse to overreact.'*

+> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

 ===
 ###On counter-attacking